LDurham89/Machine-Learning-project-Disaster-Response/README.md

 __Model performance and difficulties faced:__

 The dataset provided for this project was an interesting one, which provided some real challenges.
 The main challenge was that the data tended to be unbalanced across most of the categories provided.
 For some categories this wasn't so bad - e.g. the 'aid related' category applied to about 40% of observations hence allowing enough variation to make decent estimates.
 On the other hand, the 'child alone' category only had zero values.
 This meant that the model never saw any messages about children alone and - as you might expect - returned zeros for all measures of the classification report.
-To some extent this is a tautology - the model made no positive predicitons thus didn't get any right - but the point remains that the model isn't able to identify messges about children alone.
+To some extent this is a tautology - the model made no positive predicitons thus didn't get any correct positive predictions - but the point remains that the model isn't able to identify messges about children alone.

 To some extent this imbalance could be a result of having so many columns.
 For example, most of the infrastructure related columns were very imbalanced with very few positive cases.
 While the project rubrik required a model that performs classification for all 36 categories, I think that the model would be more useful if all of the infrastructure related columns were reduced to one 'infrastructure' column.
 The model would then have a higher absolute number of positive cases to learn from.
 Admittedly it would be better if were possible to distinguish between each category.
 If I were doing a similar project in a professional context then I would be keen to investigate ways to secure more data to train the model on, including leveraging any partnerships with other organisations in the sector.